What is the Cost of poor quality and how to calculate COPQ in the automotive industry?

 Internal Failure Costs:

-Internal failure costs occur when the result of work is not as per requirement & captured at in-house.
+Internal failure costs occur when the result of work is not as per requirement & captured in-house.

 External Failure Costs: